-Mr. Pierre Labbé is Chief Financial Officer of Immunovaccine Inc. and was Vice President and Chief Financial Officer of Leddartech Inc. from April 2015 to March 2017.
+Mr. Pierre Labbé is Chief Financial Officer of IMV Inc. and was Vice President and Chief Financial Officer of Leddartech Inc. from April 2015 to March 2017.
 He has more than 25 years of progressive financial leadership roles in various industries.
-He was Vice President and Chief Financial Officer of the Québec Port Authority (October 2013-April 2015), and has experience in the resource sector, having served as Chief Financial Officer of Plexmar Resources (2007-2012), Sequoia Minerals (2003-2004), and Mazarin Inc. (2000-2003).
+He was Vice President and Chief Financial Officer of the Québec Port Authority (October 2013 to April 2015), and has experience in the resource sector, having served as Chief Financial Officer of Plexmar Resources (May 2007 to November 2012), Sequoia Minerals (December 2003 to June 2004), and Mazarin Inc. (December 2002 to December 2003).
 Mr. Labbé, in his role as senior financial officer, has participated in the development of strategic plans and in mergers and acquisitions (over \$1 billion in transactions).
-Mr. Labbé was a nominee to Osisko Board by Virginia as part of the Virginia Arrangement.